TheDayC/re8-minimal-typed/README.md

-# Resident Evil Village Stream Widget
+# Resident Evil Village Stream Widget [still in active development]

 A TS / React / Redux application to introduce a more structured environment to develop stream widgets with.